PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-09 01:43:02
+Last updated: 2024-04-09 01:43:36
-Random Quote: Those called "fools" are the only ones brave enough to see the truth. - Rick Sanchez
+Random Quote: Bo-Katan: "You are not a Mandalorian."
+Boba: "Never said I was." - Boba Fett